-However, due to the publication of various uncontroverted medical literature establishing the legitimacy of these vaccine-related injuries, a recent amendment has been made by the Centers for Disease Control (“CDC”) to the Vaccine Injury Table to include SIRVA and GBS (as a result of the seasonal influenza vaccination).
+However, due to the publication of various uncontroverted medical literature establishing the legitimacy of these vaccine-related injuries, a recent amendment has been made by the Centers for Disease Control (“CDC”) to the table to include SIRVA and GBS (as a result of the seasonal influenza vaccination).
 This means that certain SIRVA and GBS cases that fit within the parameters of the table may be streamlined through the program and easier to prove in Court.

 If you or a loved one has suffered from SIRVA or GBS as a result of a vaccination, please contact us immediately for a free consultation.
 Our attorneys have successfully litigated hundreds of SIRVA and GBS cases in the VICP.
 The Program pays for attorney’s fees and costs so there is no financial burden on the client.
 We look forward to hearing from you!